flynn/flynn/docs/content/installation/manual.md

 1. Install Flynn's runtime dependencies
 2. Download, verify and install the `flynn-host` binary
 3. Download and verify filesystem images for each of the Flynn components
-4. Install an Upstart job for controlling the `flynn-host` daemon
+4. Install a systemd unit for controlling the `flynn-host` daemon

 Some of the filesystem images are quite large (several hundred megabytes) so step 3 could take a while depending on your Internet connection.